GameDesert/Brand-Font-Library/README.md

 # Brand Font Library

+### Please do not deface, damage, or in any way negatively edit this repository.
+It is here to provide information for r/sbubby creators and others who are interested in logoswapping or logo spoofing.

 ### Introduction
 The Brand Font Library was set up for the r/sbubby community as a repository of information regarding the typefaces used by certain brands to make everyone’s life easier.
 I put in a few pieces of information into the library when I first set it up, but I encourage everyone to add more and expand the knowledge base.
 However, this repository is open to anyone who chooses to use it.